beyond-all-reason/tachyon/docs/schema/lobby.md

 [lobby/create](#create) is used to create and join a lobby.
 Creating a lobby also implicitely joins it.
 Other players can get the list of lobbies through [lobby/subscribeList](#subscribeList).
 After being subscribed they receive [lobby/listUpdated](#listUpdated) events.
+These events follow json merge patch [RFC 7386](https://www.rfc-editor.org/rfc/rfc7386.html).
 This allow clients to maintain a list of lobbies on their side.
+The event [lobby/listReset](#listReset) holds the full list of lobbies.
+Upon receiving this event, a client should set its internal list of lobbies according to this event.
+In practice, this event should rarely be seen.

 For other player to join a lobby, they need the lobby ID with [lobby/join](#join),